ctkjose/robobo3dr1plus/motors.md

 The current draw per phase.
 Your stepper motor drivers or board dictates the limit of current it can provide to the motor (for example a common Driver like a A4988 (Pololu) provides from 1A to 1.2A).

-The volatage supported, for example for 0 to 4V.
+The volatage supported, for example from 0 to 4V.

 The force it can produce.
 The main metrics for this is the **holding torque** (For example 3.2 kg-cm, You will also find this in Newtons or oz-in).
 In 3D printing an average of 44 N·cm is quite enough for most designs.

 The steps is how accurtly it can move.
 This is given in degrees per step or steps per revolution.
 For example in 3D printing an average NEMA17 motor used is 1.8 or 1.9 degrees with 200/400 steps per revolution.
-If a motor makes a 1.8degree rotation in one step, then to complete one revolution (that is 360 degrees in a circle) it will take 200 steps.
+If a motor makes a 1.8 degree rotation in one step, then to complete one revolution (that is 360 degrees in a circle) it will take 200 steps.

 To learn more check this [wiki](https://reprap.org/wiki/Stepper_motor) page.